Allen C. Goodman

 Sara started a Peace Corps career in Burkina Faso in June 2011, returning in August 2013.

 Her experiences were exciting and unusual.
-She has continued her blog during her return.
+She continued her blog during her return.

 Sara received her MPH at The Johns Hopkins University in May 2015, and her